-More House is committed to the expression of the Catholic faith, both explicitly and – perhaps more importantly – in our daily life together.
+More House School is committed to the expression of the Catholic faith, both explicitly and – perhaps more importantly – in our daily life together.
 Girls are expected to be tolerant, thoughtful, and good stewards of the life they have been given and the world in which they live, and to act with integrity, honesty, and a sense of justice.
 Daily prayer is just one way in which we share stillness and spiritual time together as a community.

 The school is fortunate to have its own Chapel, where regular weekly services are held for girls and Staff.
 Catholic girls celebrate Days of Obligation when they fall within the school week and the school also celebrates St Thomas More’s Day, which is a highlight of the year.